-IT IS HEREBY ORDERED that Physician's and Surgeon's Certificate No. A 146290 issued to Respondent Leeanne Park, M.D. is revoked.
-However, the revocation is stayed and Respondent is placed on probation for five (5) years on the following terms and conditions:
+IT IS HEREBY ORDERED that Physician's and Surgeon's Certificate No. A 124321 issued to Respondent KATHRYN MORRIS GUNNISON, M.D. is revoked.
+However, the revocation is stayed and Respondent is placed on probation for six (6) years on the following terms and conditions:

-- 1. PATIENT DISCLOSURE.
-Before a patient's first visit following the effective date of this order and while the Respondent is on probation, the Respondent must provide all patients, or patient's guardian or health care surrogate, with a separate disclosure that includes the Respondent's probation status, the length of the probation, the probation end date, all practice restrictions placed on the Respondent by the Board, the Board's telephone number, and an explanation of how the patient can find further information on the Respondent's probation on the Respondent's profile page on the Board's website.
+of this order and while the respondent is on probation, the respondent must provide all patients, or patient's guardian or health care surrogate, with a separate disclosure that includes the respondent's probation status, the length of the probation, the probation end date, all practice restrictions placed on the respondent by the board, the board's telephone number, and an explanation of how the patient can find further information on the respondent's probation on the respondent's profile page on the board's website.
 Respondent shall obtain from the patient, or the patient's guardian or health care surrogate, a separate, signed copy of that disclosure.
-Respondent shall not be required to provide a disclosure if any of the following applies: (1) The patient is unconscious or otherwise unable to comprehend the disclosure and sign the copy of the disclosure and a guardian or health care surrogate is unavailable to comprehend the disclosure and sign the copy; (2) The visit occurs in an emergency room or an urgent care facility or the visit is unscheduled, including consultations in inpatient facilities; (3) Respondent is not known to the patient until immediately prior to the start of the visit; (4) Respondent does not have a direct treatment relationship with the patient. - 2.
-CONTROLLED SUBSTANCES PARTIAL RESTRICTION/MAINTAIN
+Respondent shall not be required to provide a disclosure if any of the following applies: (1) The patient is unconscious or otherwise unable to comprehend the disclosure and sign the copy of the disclosure and a guardian or health care surrogate is unavailable to comprehend the disclosure and sign the copy; (2) The visit occurs in an emergency room or an urgent care facility or the visit is unscheduled, including consultations in inpatient facilities; (3) Respondent is not known to the patient until immediately prior to the start of the visit; (4) Respondent does not have a direct treatment relationship with the patient.